aneilbaboo/deepdialog-node-client/docs/flowscript.md

 # FlowScript

 FlowScript is a high-level language that lets a chatbot developer write conversational flows using JSON or YAML.
-Flows are designed to make it easy to read and write chatbot logic.
-A flow is a sequence of commands for the bot to execute, and can include buttons, branching logic, and the ability to start modules called dialogs and capture results.
+A flow is a sequence of commands for the bot to execute, such as sending messages with images and buttons, branching logic, and the ability to start modules called conversational procedures called dialogs.

 In practical terms, a flow is a JS Array, and commands are JS Objects, strings or functions.
 This means a developer can generate flows programmatically.
-In fact, parts of the flow can be generated dynamically when a function (called a handler) is substituted for some part of the data structure.
-For example, it's easy to generate buttons with a function which returns an array of Objects representing buttons.
-You can drive a conversation
+Arguments to commands can be generated dynamically by providing a function in place of the string or other literal which is expected.
+For example, you can dynamically generate action buttons by providing a function to the `actions` parameter of a message command.

  FlowScript provides a high level interface to the DeepDialog API, but also provides access to the lower level service objects (such as the DeepDialog Session).
 See the documentation [here](./index.md).